Infant Urns: When the Unthinkable Happens

 Laura and Tom were fortunate in that they were able to spend a very small amount of time with James.
 They are one of many Minnesota families who had been given an infant keepsake box especially prepared for them by parents who had previously suffered a similar loss.
 The family took photographs together to keep James’s memory alive, keepsakes such as a footprint, hospital bracelet and crib card became important touchstones.
 Taking time to preserve these mementos is something that has historically been overlooked by hospitals.
 Recently the memory box initiative began spreading.

-Amy Kuebelbeck is one mother who has taken on the production and distribution of memory boxes as a way to help others heal and be healed.
+Amy Kuebelbeck is one mother who has taken on the production and distribution of memory boxes to help others heal and be healed.
 In an article written by Mary Divine and posted on www.twincities.com, Kuelbelbeck states, "When the baby dies, having some kind of physical, tangible proof that the baby existed is so precious to parents."
 Each participating family assembles as many boxes as needed in order to work through some grief.
-Then the torch is passed to another family to create boxes of love in their own child’s name.
+Then the torch is passed to another family to create boxes of love in their own child's name.
 According to a recent article published in the St. Paul Pioneer Press, six families have made the boxes so far; a seventh mother will take over this summer.

 Small Comforts

 Kuebelbeck has written several books on her experience.
-Her first, A Gift of Time: Continuing Your Pregnancy When Your Baby's Life is Expected to Be Brief, is promoted on Heaven’s Gain.
-Jim and Donna started Heaven’s Gain, a home based ministry that specializes in producing tiny caskets for preemies and infants.
-Frustrated by their own experiences of miscarriage, and wanting to afford closure to the family through providing a proper burial to three infants, they started the business in order to offer comfort to others.
+Her first, A Gift of Time: Continuing Your Pregnancy When Your Baby's Life is Expected to Be Brief, is promoted on Heaven's Gain.
+Jim and Donna started Heaven's Gain, a home-based ministry that specializes in producing tiny caskets for preemies and infants.
+Frustrated by their own experiences of miscarriage and wanting to afford closure to the family through providing a proper burial to three infants, they started the business in order to offer comfort to others.

 The void left by the loss of a little one is incomprehensible.
 Grief camps such as Camp Erin in Milwaukee are of great help, especially to children processing the loss of a sibling.
-The support of others during this time offers a much needed container of comfort.
+The support of others during this time offers a much-needed container of comfort.

 J. Malec is a visual artist and writer whose work often deals with themes related to loss and healing.
 She lives in Minneapolis, and spends much of her time practicing permaculture in the city.